ssiissoo/my_scripts/README.md

 ## bluetoothctl

 This manages your bluetooth devices via dmenu.
 It too is crappy and very incomplete but enough for my usecases.

+## bat

+Displays battery levels for a two battery setup.